miketyj/miketyj.github.io/_posts/2023-2-2-elastic-case.md

 ![29-completion.jpg]({{ site.url }}{{ site.baseurl }}/assets/images/2023-2-2-elastic-case/29-completion.jpg)

+## Blue Team CTF Challenge - Elastic Case

+Through this challenge, I learnt to understand how Elastic Security can be used for threat hunting.
+There were a few different scenarios in this challenge which gave me the opportunity to explore the different features within the Security module.

+Personally, I find the analyzer to be useful when tracing Windows Processes because it gives a bird's-eye view of the processes, the time between each process was executed and all the registry/files/network involved.

+You can access the challenge [here][challenge-url].

 ## Scenario

 An attacker was able to trick an employee into downloading a suspicious file and running it.
 The attacker compromised the system, along with that, The Security Team did not update most systems.